tomerarvind195-byte/Resourse-Sharing-Plateform-WebApplication/README.md

-# 📚 Study Materials Sharing Web Platform
+# 📚 Study Materials Sharing Platform

 > A full-stack web platform for sharing and discovering study resources  — built with Django, MySQL, and JavaScript etc.